University of Notre Dame’s Society of Science Fellows

 Duration and Extensions

 The standard appointment is two years, providing sufficient time for fellows to strengthen their research portfolio and publish significant work.
 Importantly, a third-year extension is possible if the fellow secures external grants or internal funding support.
-This incentive structure ensures that fellows actively pursue funding opportunities, a skill critical
+This incentive structure ensures that fellows actively pursue funding opportunities, a skill critical for faculty success.

 Stipend Framework